 1: Unfold the first part of the white plastic table cover so that the shortest side is still folded.
 It should be approximately 14 inches by 108 inches.
 By leaving this part folded, it will be much easier to cut.

-8: Take a 13.5-inch red piece and tie it around the wreath with a double knot.
+8: Take a 13.5-inch red strip piece and tie it around the wreath with a double knot.
 Tie a second one beside it, skewing them so the knots aren’t next to each other.

 That’s it!
-I have to say, this American Flag wreath has been my simplest plastic table cover wreath to date.
+This American Flag wreath has been my simplest plastic table cover wreath to date.
 I love how bold and bright all the colors turned out and I also like the size.
 Since this wreath is 100% plastic, I can confidently hang it on my front door and not worry about it getting wet or destroyed by the Florida weather.
-I’m also a fan of it not being tied to one specific holiday.
+It’s also a win that it’s not tied to one specific holiday.